logdna/env-config-node/README.md

 #### `Definition#required()`

-Specifies that this env var is required.
-By default, env vars are optional.
+Specifies that this env var is required to have a value (env vars are optional by default).
+This means that a value must be provided, and it **cannot** be the empty string, `''`.

 Returns `this` to allow chaining.